bamadesigner/bamadesigner-gatsby/src/content/services.md

 The majority of my work consists of online accessibility auditing and remediation and custom web development.
 I have been active in the higher education space since 2007.

-While 100% of my time is currently under contract, I am taking smaller jobs.
+100% of my time is currently under contract.
+I am not taking any new jobs at this time.

 [Contact me](/contact/) for more information.